-2. Evaluate excitation frequencies
+2. Choose excitation frequencies to evaluate

 - a.
 The identified frequencies can now be evaluated to determine pump speeds that would cause them to be excited, making them potentially problematic.
-Follow the steps below to select and evaluate the excitation frequencies. - Left-click near the frequency of about 32.59 Hz and drag the mouse over the peak on the b. graph near this frequency.
+Follow the steps below to select and evaluate the excitation frequencies. - b.
+Left-click near the frequency of about 32.59 Hz and drag the mouse over the peak on the graph near this frequency.
 This will highlight and flag the local maximum.
 Figure 11 shows the frequency graph after the dialog flag appears.